Billy200212/GenerativeAgents_Forest-of-Light/README_en.md

 [简体中文](./README.md) | English

-# Generative Agents Chinesized
+# Generative Agents: Forest of Light Edition

+This project is based on the [Generative Agents](https://github.com/joonspk-research/generative_agents) project, open-sourced by Stanford University and Google in August 2023, which simulates realistic human life through AI.

+Building upon [GenerativeAgentsCN](https://github.com/x-glacier/GenerativeAgentsCN.git)(a Chinese version of Generative Agents), this project updates maps and characters, optimizes the replay interface, and introduces the new "Forest of Light" version.
+It is equipped with a story outline to test the degree of AI alignment within game narratives.
-## 1. Configure the environment
+## 1. Preparation

-### 1.1 pull the source code:
+### 1.1 Get the Code：

 ```
 git clone https://github.com/x-glacier/GenerativeAgentsCN.git
 cd GenerativeAgentsCN
 ```

-### 1.2 configure the large language model
+### 1.2 Configure Large Language Model (LLM)

 Modify the configuration file `generative_agents/data/config.json`:
-1. By default, [Ollama](https://ollama.com/) is used to load local quantization models and OpenAI compatible APIs are provided.
-We need to first pull the quantization model and ensure that `base_url` and `model` are consistent with the actual configuration of Ollama.
+1. By default, it uses [Ollama](https://ollama.com/) to load local quantized models and provides an OpenAI-compatible API.
+You need to pull the quantized model first (refer to [ollama.md](docs/ollama.md)) and ensure that base_url and model match your Ollama configuration.
-2. If you want to call other OpenAI compatible APIs, you need to change `provider` to `openai`, and modify `model`, `api_key` and `base_url` to the correct values.
+2. If you wish to call other OpenAI-compatible APIs, change the`provider`to`openai`，and modify the `model`、`api_key`和`base_url`and base_url according to the API documentation.

-### 1.3 install python dependencies
+### 1.3 Install Python Dependencies

-Use a virtual environment, e.g. with anaconda3:
+It is recommended to create and activate a virtual environment using anaconda3 first:

 ```
 conda create -n generative_agents_cn python=3.12